 5. Store in your refrigerator for 24 hours, turning the turkey 180 degrees after the first 12 hours.

 6. After the 24 hour brine is complete.
-Remove your turkey from the brine, rinse and pat dry with paper towel and store in the fridge for 1 hour.
+Remove your turkey from the brine, rinse and pat dry with paper towels and store in the fridge for 1 hour.
 The brine process is complete.

-How Long Does it take to smoke a turkey?
+How Long Does It Take to Smoke a Turkey?

 4 Tips to Smoking the Entire Turkey

 2. Don’t stuff the turkey.
 It’s critical that the inside of your turkey reaches a certain temperature in a period of time to avoid bacteria growth.
 Stuffing causes the bird to cook slower.
 Instead, make your stuffing in the oven.
+You’re welcome to put the stuffing in the turkey cavity after they’ve both been cooked separately for presentation purposes for your holiday meal.

 4. Control the temperature inside your grill.
-The goal is to maintain a grill temperature of 300°F. If you are not using a Pellet Grill, managing a perfect 300F temp can be a challenge.
+The goal is to maintain a grill temperature of 300°F. If you are not using a Pellet Grill, managing a perfect 300°F temp can be a challenge.
 If you are using a charcoal grill with wood chunks, you will need to watch the temperature regularly and adjust your top and bottom valves.
 This is even more of a chore on windy days.

 Smoked Turkey Recipe